Public, Private, and Hybrid Cloud: The Future of the Enterprise

 But that doesn’t mean the market is static and that the players, platforms, and strategies are established.
-Because the market for public, private, and hybrid cloud is growing, it is attracting not only greater interest from user organizations, but also vendors hoping to tap into the boom with innovative products and services.
+Because the market for public, private, and hybrid cloud is growing, it is attracting not only greater interest from user organizations, but also vendors hoping to tap into the boom with innovative products, cloud resources, and services.

 That trend was described in a recent CRN article as “multi-cloud and joint cloud provider offerings.”
 CRN cites Hyoun Park, CEO and chief analyst at tech advisor Amalgam Insights, as predicting these trends will emerge when smaller cloud tech and service vendors “realize they can partner to accelerate go-to-market launches, capitalize on mutual strengths, and ‘take on the 800-pound gorilla’ that is AWS.”